bookofproofs/bookofproofs.github.io/_sources/history/19th-century/reinhardt.md

 **Karl August Reinhardt** was a German mathematician who worked on various tiling problems He gave a partial solution to Hilbert's eighteenth problem.

 ### Mathematical Profile (Excerpt):
-* One of Karl's childhood friends was Wilhelm Süss; the two were almost exactly the same age and they remained friends throughout their lives.
 * Reinhardt attended school in Frankfurt am Main, studying at the Gymnasium there.
 * This caused severe disruption of Reinhardt's university education; he fought briefly in the war, served for a while as an assistant to David Hilbert at Göttingen, and spent some time teaching in secondary schools as part of his war service.
-* Hilbert, who hated nationalist emotions, often talked about the political situation with Reinhardt but his greatest influence was to inspire in Reinhardt a passion for research in mathematics.
 * Not only was this important in developing Reinhardt's character, but their discussions also encouraged Reinhardt to look at various problems that Hilbert deemed the most important.
 * Reinhardt worked on these problems for his doctorate, advised by Bieberbach.
 * In his thesis Reinhardt found five convex pentagons that tile the plane in such a way that the automorphism group acts transitively on the tiles.